Gotham by Gaslight: Plot summaries

-Gotham by Gaslight
+Gotham by Gaslight: An Alternative History of the Batman

 In 1889, Bruce Wayne is on a tour of Europe which ends in Vienna.
 There, he is studying under Dr. Sigmund Freud.
 Bruce tells Freud that he has a recurring dream in which he recalls the murder of his parents and decides he must return to Gotham City.
 On the return trip, Bruce meets Jacob Packer, an old family friend whom he calls Uncle Jake, who has also returned from a trip to Europe.

 Shortly after arriving, Inspector Gordon informs Wayne about criminal gangs currently operating in Gotham.
 Gordon also shows Bruce the case of a man who poisoned his wife and tried to commit suicide with the poison, which left him alive with a permanent grin.
 Bruce takes up the mantle of Batman to fight criminals on the street.

 At the same time, a series of murders of women take place and some people begin to suspect that Batman is the murderer.
 It is soon discovered that Jack the Ripper has come to Gotham, as the murders in Gotham City seem to resemble the Ripper murders in London.

 After a search of Wayne Manor, a bloody knife is found under Bruce's bed and Bruce is arrested.
 A trial is held in which Uncle Jake is Bruce's defense attorney.
 After the trial, Bruce is convicted of being the Ripper and sentenced to be hanged for his crimes.
 Bruce is imprisoned in Arkham Asylum.

 Once Bruce is in prison, Gordon gives him all the documentation on the crimes.
 Bruce toils day and night to try to figure out how he can get the Ripper.
 Just one day before the execution, Bruce learns the Ripper's identity by discovering he had the skill of a surgeon and used a knife that belonged to the medical group who worked with his father.
 Bruce escapes from prison with the help of Alfred and heads straight for the Ripper.

 Batman interrupts the Ripper as he is about to claim his next victim.
 Batman chases the Ripper throughout Gotham and the two eventually come to a stop at the grave of Thomas and Martha Wayne, where it is revealed that Packer is the Ripper.
 Packer had been trained in medicine and law with the money of Thomas, but he was driven insane by Martha's rejection of his advances.
 Since then, he had been killing women who resembled Martha to silence the laughter of Martha he heard in his head.

 Packer reveals that he hired an assassin to kill Bruce's parents.
 Gordon appears at this time with the police and Batman tells them to arrest Packer.
 Packer confesses that he is the Ripper and tries to kill Batman, but Gordon shoots Packer dead at the last minute.
 Batman disappears into the shadows, leaving Gordon to take in the body of Jack the Ripper.